kailash-manasarovar/statement/docs/timeline/2025/may.md

 - I'm very impressed.
 - When Steve and I are talking later on about these things, he tells me that yeah, Mrs Wasserman is Jewish royalty.

-### Signs and signals of fertility and pregnancy
+### Fertility and pregnancy

-- I was getting this from Mrs Wasserman, her nephew Jonathan, and even Steve throughout the course.
+- A theme throughout the course was fertility and pregnancy, we even had a new born with us, Ruth.

+ and I was picking up signals from Mrs Wasserman particularly - but Steve also and Mrs Wasserman's nephew Jonathan - about the idea of assisted pregnancies, mine specifically.
+- One night at the Wall, Mrs Wasserman asks me what I think of Jonathan her nephew.
+I say he's very nice.
+She stops, then adds quickly that his wife is very nice too.
+I say I'm sure she is.
+And Mrs Wasserman weeps.
+- I read all this as "when the investigation is over", and everyone can speak plainly, I might consider having babies and perhaps Jonathan would be a sperm donor, and I was not at all against the idea.
-- It was surprising, I didn't understand it though so I just watched.
+- It was surprising though, and I didn't fully understand it, so I just watched.

 - I think now it's possible they got a viable pregnancy going from one of my eggs they extracted in Dublin at the Anantara...
 I wonder if it is this one that Steve is the father of because squirrel was still a free man in Spain.
 - Anyway.
 We'll soon find out for sure.
 - Steve kept saying, repeatedly to me, and markedly too, *Jonathan has 8 children you know*, so I don't feel that he was necessarily in full agreement with however they were deciding without my knowledge or consent - and had just already done in Dublin - to chop me up and divvy me out.